 A back garden filled with every micro green you can imagine, all of which are watered by a high-tech sprinkler system.
-Mini apple trees and a makeshift crayfish farm in a bathtub and a quail coop, all under picturesque string lights.
-An interior covered in leafy plants, with perfectly-curated hip hop and classic rock plays through the speakers.
+Mini apple trees, a makeshift crayfish farm in a bathtub, and a quail coop, all under picturesque string lights.
+An interior covered in leafy plants, with perfectly-curated hip hop and classic rock playing through the speakers.
 Bearded, man-bunned servers roam the room.
-No, this isn't an SNL sketch about Brooklyn, this is real life.
-And it’s a real-life restaurant that will go down as one of our favorite new places of the year.
+No, this isn’t an SNL sketch about Brooklyn, this is real life.
+And it’s a real life restaurant that will go down as one of our favorite new places of the year.

 For as pretentious as Olmsted and its various perfectly-strung string lights and ramp mousse-filled hens could be, it’s actually all kinds of approachable and a really good time.

 Get to Olmsted early, and have a drink in the garden.
 This is non-negotiable.
 They only serve drinks and snacks back here, so you won’t be able to have your whole meal outside.

 Icy cold (which is important) raw oysters topped with a bright, refreshing cucumber concoction.
 Were these harvested in the bathtub in the garden?
 Probably not, but we’re going to pretend they were anyway.

 This is the dish that first made us freak out for Olmsted.
 A giant ravioli made out of silky smooth carrot, filled with clams.
 A truly unique dish, a fun idea, and most importantly, the kind of bite we’d travel back for time and time again.
 Hopefully this remains a fixture on the menu, because you need to taste this.